 Every time you publish a blog post, you will need to market it to various social media sites in order to get it seen.
 There is no way that you can just throw out a post and expect it to generate

-A really simple way to do this is to set up your Jetpack plugin that comes with your WordPress installation to automatically send out your post to the major social media sites like Facebook and Twitter when your post publishes.
+A really simple way to do this is to set up your Jetpack plugin that sometimes comes with your WordPress installation to automatically send out your post to the major social media sites like Facebook and Twitter when your post publishes.

 I love the set it and forget it options!